teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ### Data Set Summary & Exploration

 I computed statistics on the provided traffic signs data sets using numpy, pandas and standard python math.
 This was completed in code cells 3 through 7 on the original data set, on the images converted to contrast enhanced grayscale images and, on a subset of training images equalized across classes.
-The relevant stats for the datasets as presented in Table 1.

 ---